smckee99/auth0-tenant-security-hands-on-workshop/README.md

 After running the Terraform commands, go to [http://localhost:3000](http://localhost:3000) to see the running application.
 In Gitpod, this will require you to go to the `Remote Explorer` extension (🖥)on the left sidebar, and click the `Open Browser` option (🌐).

-1. Confirm you can’t sign up with an account `test@example.com` using the password `Password1!`, since this is one of the passwords we told the Auth0 connection password dictionary to not allow.
+1. Confirm you can’t sign up with an account `test@example.com` using the password `Password1!`, since this is one of the passwords we told the Auth0 connection dictionary to not allow as a password.
 1. Confirm `leak-test@example.com` email + `Paaf213XXYYZZ` password shows breached password error upon login.
 This password is intentionally put here, since it is already exposed in a data breach.
 This is the same password example used in the [Breached Password Detection](https://auth0.com/docs/secure/attack-protection/breached-password-detection#verify-detection-configuration) documentation.
 1. Confirm `bruteforce-test@exmaple.com email` + any 3 random passwords shows suspicious login activity error.
 Account needs to be unblocked manually from the dashboard.
 1. Confirm 2 more random email+password combinations show suspicious IP activity error.